 “Nice shot, Lucas, but that goes in the recycling pail,” said Thomas.

-This quick mention would be the extent of the comment or mention of conservation in the story.
+This brief mention would be the extent of it in the story.
 It’s short, almost unseen, yet it becomes a part of the reader’s experience.

 Isn’t this what writers want to do: leave an imprint in the minds and hearts of their readers?
 And it’s all the more gratifying if it’s a child’s mind and heart that you’re helping to develop and mold.

-I took advantage of storytelling to engage children and bring awareness about our environment with a three-book picture book series (a fourth in in the works): The Adventures of Planetman.
+I took advantage of storytelling to engage children and raise awareness about our environment through a three-book picture book series (a fourth in the works): The Adventures of Planetman.

 The first book in the series is THE CASE OF THE PLASTIC RINGS.